Java Swing Tutorials - Herong's Tutorial Examples

 showOptionDialog() - Displaying Option Dialog Boxes

-This section provides a tutorial example on how to use the static method, showOptionDialog(), to create and display option dialog boxes to allow users select an option from an option list.
+This section provides a tutorial example on how to use the static method, showInputDialog(), to create and display input dialog boxes to take text string input from the user.

 The fourth type of dialog boxes you can create and display with the javax.swing.JOptionPane class is the option dialog box.
 This can be done with the static method: answer = showOptionDialog(frame, message, title, 0, type, icon, options, default), where: